Max Burchartz

-Max Hubert Innocenz Maria Burchartz (1887–1961) was a German photographer.
+Max Hubert Innocenz Maria Burchartz (1887–1961) was a German painter, typographer, photographer, commercial art designer, and graphic arts teacher.

 Life

 Max Burchartz was the son of a fabric manufacturer, Otto Burchartz and his wife Maria.
 After his basic schooling he received training in his father's weaving mill and studied at a textile technical school as well as an art school.
 He studied advertising and art and in 1907 started studying at an art academy in Düsseldorf, at that time experimenting with impressionism but left the academy to join the First World War.
 After the War he withdrew to Blankenhain and resumed painting.
 His paintings reflected the quiet, rural life of Blankenhain, but maintained abstract influences, (e.g. Strasse in Blankenhain).

 Meeting with the modern trend

 From 3 to 5 August 1922 Burchartz attended a still-life course taught by Theo van Doesburg at the Bauhaus in Weimar, a break from his past work and turned him toward the 'modern trend', which was from then on expressed in a constructional style.
 He also worked as a translator.